yces990069/invoice-detect/README.md

-# invoice-detect
+# introduce
-this is my first learning outcome,using python and tensorflow making a invoice-detect
+this is my first learning outcome,using python and tensorflow making a invoice-detect program